-

 Tea and Beyond in Uji

-The Uji district has nature, grand tea culture, and a temple so famous it's on a coin.
-An all-inclusive tour.
+The Uji district has nature, grand tea culture, and a temple so famous it's on a coin—an all-inclusive tour.

-From ¥8,000/person
+From ¥9,591/person

-Private Tour Includes exquisite tea and snacks Includes admissions 4 Hours (approx.) Up to 8 People First kid free!
+Small Group Tour Includes exquisite tea and snacks Includes admissions 4 Hours (approx.) Up to 8 People First kid free!
 Add'l half price or less.

 Historic Landmarks